hmcts/finrem-ccd-definitions/README.md

 When we want to release config changes to AAT/DEMO/ITHC:

-1) Generate all the Excel files for the Consented or Contested Journey using `yarn generate-excel-all-{consented/contested}`
+1) Excel files for the Consented or Contested Journey can be found in the `Artifacts` tab of the Jenkins build
 3) Login to the CCD Admin Web Portal for the relevant environment
 4) Go to "Import Case Definition" and upload the appropriate Excel file and verify it uploaded successfully